miycko47/Javascript-Note/README.md

 -  x = 5;
 -  y = 6;
 -  z = x + y;
- This block of codes has translation of
+# This block of codes has translation of
+- x stores the value 5
+- y stores the value 6
+- z stores the value 11